UVADS/DS-4002/README.md

 # Course Description / A little bit about this course

-# Image like one below
+# Sketch of our semester
 ![](https://github.com/UVADS/DS-4002/blob/fall-2023/banner-art-ds4002.png)
 create the image from a collage of last term's work